boddenberg-it/ascent/README.md

 I want to point out again that ascent is designed to test R&D cellular network setups, e.g. [Osmocom](https://osmocom.org/) based ones.
 There is probably not much use in testing commercial cellular networks (MNOs) with ascent.
 Although MNOs will probably appreciate tests, where testers pay for their services.

-In order to run ascent two Android devices with the following configurations are necessary:
+In order to run ascent two Android[4.4;7.1] devices with the following configurations are necessary:

 * activate "developer options"
 * enable "stay awake" in "developer options"
 * install [SMS Messaging (AOSP)](https://play.google.com/store/apps/details?id=fr.slvn.mms) as default SMS app   (only a suggestion)
 * disable any password/pattern to unlock            (swiping should unlock your phone)

-* tested on Android 4.4, 6.0, 7.1
 * no root required

 *Note: Some devices might need to be rooted to support verifying data connectivity!*

 Furthermore an adb daemon must be installed on your machine.
 In case one doesn't have adb already installed - no panic!
-One can install it via [android-tools-adb](https://packages.debian.org/jessie/android-tools-adb) debian package (also available for ARM,MIPS,...).
+One can install it via [android-tools-adb](https://packages.debian.org/jessie/android-tools-adb) debian package (also available for ARM, MIPS,...).
 Furthermore Google also provides [SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools.html) for Linux, Windows and MacOS environments, so there's no need to download and install a fully-blown [Android SDK](https://developer.android.com/studio/index.html).

 After both adb connections have been successfully established (RSA handshake), one need to simply clone ascent repo and change ascent.cfg to suite your setup.
 Just have a look at the default one to be able to apply mentioned changes or - for more information - read `./ascent -h`.
 <br>